How to Read Your Divorce Attorney's Bill

 Good attorneys respond well to specific, documented billing questions.
 A clear inquiry about a particular entry is professional diligence, not an accusation, and most billing concerns get resolved at this stage.

-When direct conversation doesn't resolve it: fee arbitration
+When direct conversation does not resolve it: fee arbitration

 If you raise a concern in writing and the attorney's response is unsatisfactory, the next step is fee arbitration.
 Not a lawsuit.

 Most states operate a fee dispute resolution program through the state bar.
-These programs are faster and cheaper than civil litigation, handle disputes typically in the $1,000–$50,000 range, and are designed to resolve billing disagreements without court involvement.
+These programs are faster and cheaper than civil litigation, handle disputes typically in the $1,000 to $50,000 range, and are designed to resolve billing disagreements without court involvement.

-If billing irregularities continue after you raise them directly, see When to Change Divorce Attorneys (And How to Do It) for when billing problems cross the threshold that justifies leaving.
+If billing irregularities continue after you raise them directly, see When to Change Divorce Attorneys for when billing problems cross the threshold that justifies leaving.

 Attorney billing review is an ongoing practice, not a one-time reaction.
-Reviewing every bill against your own records, and asking questions when something doesn't add up, is how you stay in control of your costs.
+Reviewing every bill against your own records, and asking questions when something does not add up, is how you stay in control of your costs.
 The Make Every Attorney Hour Count bundle is built to support that throughout the representation.
-Fifteen checklists covering the full attorney relationship: how to prepare for meetings, how to read and audit billing, how to assert your rights, and how to manage the relationship when problems arise.
+16 checklists covering the full attorney relationship: how to prepare for meetings, how to read and audit billing, how to assert your rights, and how to manage the relationship when problems arise.

 Reading your bill is one part of managing the full attorney-client relationship.
 For the complete guide, see Working with a Divorce Attorney: The Complete Client Guide.